Cheesy Air Fryer Korean Corn Dog Recipe

 Measuring cups are usually optimized for volume, which isn’t great for dry ingredients.
 So, let me just reiterate: please use a weighing scale for the flour.

-4. Prepare the dough by combining the wet and dry ingredients.
+Step 4: Prepare the dough by combining the wet and dry ingredients.

 Mixing dough for cheesy Korean corn dog